imfede/hearthbeat/README.md

 poll_interval=1

 # timeout (in seconds) after which a host is considered down
-# every response from the target reset this timer
+# every response from the target will reset this timer
 err_interval=15
 ```